jaclu/tmux-packet-loss/README.md

 ## Variables

-To disable a setting, set it to " ", spaces will be trimmed and thus nothing will end up being printed, if you set it to "" it will be ignored and the default value will be used.

 | Variable                  | Default       | Purpose                                                             |
 | ------------------------- | ------------- | ------------------------------------------------------------------- |
 | @packet-loss-ping_host    | 8.8.4.4       | What host to ping                                                   |